 We are a partner in the Green Flag Awards Scheme, working with Keep Britain Tidy, and its respective organisations in Northern Ireland, Scotland and Wales.

-FCFCG is developing the Green Flag Community Award, starting with the Community Green Space Awards Project in Greater Manchester, where Community gardeners and the social housing sector have the opportunity to get support and training to developing thriving community gardens.
-The aim is to help local growing groups access tools, training and visits to successful sites.
-This will help build the group's capacity and confidence of participating communities in managing their own green spaces.
+We helped develop the Green Flag Community Award, starting with the Community Green Space Awards Project in Greater Manchester, where Community gardeners and the social housing sector had the opportunity to get support and training to developing thriving community gardens.

 Gardeniser is a unique, skills-sharing project to develop and promote garden facilitator training, to help in the development of community gardens in Europe.
 Funded by the European Union, the project builds on a previous programme on urban gardening called Otesha.
 Collaboration started in November 2013.

 There are now more than 110 School Farms in the UK.
 FCFCG helped set up and co-ordinates the School Farms Network, which offers support and assistance to school farms, co-ordinates meetings and facilitates the exchange of ideas and information, including peer teacher support.
 In addition, an e-newsletter is regularly despatched to members to keep them up to date and this webpage is updated with useful information including contact details.